Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

     * **Create Deployments & Services in AKS** will create the deployments and services in AKS as per the configuration specified in **mhc-aks.yaml** file.
 The Pod, for the first time will pull up the latest docker image.

     * **Update image in AKS** will pull up the appropriate image corresponding to the BuildID from the repository specified, and deploys the docker image to the **mhc-front pod** running in AKS.

+    * A secret called **mysecretkey** is created in AKS cluster through Azure DevOps by using command *kubectl create secret* in the background.
+This secret will be used for authorization while pulling myhealth.web image from the Azure Container Registry.

 1. Select the **Variables** section under the release definition, update **ACR** and **SQLserver** values for **Pipeline Variables** with the details noted earlier while configuring the environment.
 Select the **Save** button.